 Retail executives have work to do if they want to take a bigger bite of the digital apple.
-Your traditional strategies for eCommerce success will no longer cut it in 2022.
+Your traditional strategies for ecommerce success will no longer cut it in 2025 and beyond.

-As to how these and other top eCommerce store achieves business success, “be data-driven” is the common refrain.
-But there’s more to it, at least according to Neil Hoyne, Chief Measurement Strategist at Google and author of Converted .
+As to how to be successful in ecommerce, the answer is manifold.
+All top ecommerce stores are data-driven, for starters.
+But there’s more to it, at least according to Neil Hoyne, Chief Measurement Strategist at Google and author of Converted.

 The pandemic proved many retail heads wrong.
 “Consumer preferences are more durable than we thought,” says Hoyne.
-According to a recent piece in the Wall Street Journal, ecommerce adoption is now returning to pre-pandemic levels .
+According to a recent Pew Research study, ecommerce sales have leveled out to just above pre-pandemic levels.

-With this in mind, Hoyne suggests companies refocus on the larger, longer-term changes that will inlfuence online shoppers.
-He points to the lack of continuity in customer experience as a lasting issue facing brands.
+With this in mind, Hoyne suggests companies refocus on the larger, longer-term changes that will influence online shoppers.
+He points to the lack of continuity in customer experience as a lasting issue facing ecommerce businesses.

 “Isn’t it concerning when you go to a retail store, buy a product, then go to its online store and that brand has no idea what you purchased?” he asks.

 The truth is, people look at brands as brands, not the organizational units that comprise them.
-Sometimes, a potential customer expects to be recognized by the eCommerce website after an in-store visit.
-According to Hoyne, the winning eCommerce business will be the one that delivers on this expectation.
+Sometimes, a potential customer expects to be recognized by the ecommerce website after an in-store visit.
+According to Hoyne, the ecommerce success will be the one that delivers on this expectation.

 2. Optimize for Lifetime Value (LTV)

-A short-term optimization might be to tinker with some part of the user experience before and while customers interact with their cart to reduce abandonment rate , right?
+A short-term optimization might be to tinker with some part of the user experience before and while customers interact with their cart to reduce cart abandonment rate, right?

 In his work with the world’s top retail brands, Hoyne likes to pose a simple question.
-“I ask, ‘do you believe that some customers are more valuable than other customers?’
+“I ask, ‘do you believe that some existing customers are more valuable than other customers?’
+When they say yes, I ask why they’re investing in all customers equally.”

-A successful LTV optimization strategy for ecommerce will focus on what makes the high-value customers so unique.
+A LTV optimization strategy for a successful ecommerce business will focus on what makes the high-value customers so unique.
 “It’s all in the transaction data,” says Hoyne.
 “It’s what they’re doing on your site and allowing the data to show you the behaviors of your high-value customers.”

 3. Apply the Data (No, Really)